-Written by Chrystal Moulton, BS.
+Written by Chrystal Moulton, Staff Writer.
 This article covers the basic facts about mesothelioma.

 Mesothelioma is a rare cancer resulting mainly from exposure to asbestos or asbestos-like materials.
 In the United States, mesothelioma accounts for 3% of cancers or approximately 2,000-3,000 cases per year.
 (1, 2) In this article, we will get a general overview on the types of mesothelioma, symptoms related to each type as well as the various treatment options and current research available.